 This simple yet profound process explains all the rest of the Old Testament.
 It explains the period of the judges, the period of the kings, the captivities under Syria and Babylon, the Jews’ return from Babylon, and the Jews’ dispersion in AD 70 under Titus.
 It explains Romans 9 through 11, which speaks of the Israelites turning away from God, Israel’s rejection of God, and of the yet-future day of coming back to God and once more as a nation being the people of God.
 Israel’s relationship cycle with God repeats itself all through history.
 It has a characteristic, a tendency, and a cycle that is followed.

 First comes blessing, then sin enters, then comes judgment.
 If the people of God returned to Him after the judgment, the blessing begins again and flows on.
-That is been the cycle of Israel’s history.
+That has been the cycle of Israel’s history.
 This process is the principle of God’s judgment of His people.
 It is unchanging throughout Scripture because God really is there.
 God is a holy God and God loves His people, and God deals with His people consistently.
 God is actively raising His children as a spiritual Father.

 In the New Testament we see the principle of the story of Ananias and Saphira, who were judged by God for their sin of lying to the leaders of the early church about the sale of their land and the gift of a portion of that to God’s work.
 This continuity extends to our own time also.